codio/site/source/docs/content/authoring/page-edit/edit-html.html.md

 - `codio.open('file', path, panel_num)` - Opens a file located in `path` in the `panel_num` panel, where `0` is the first panel from top left
 - `codio.open('terminal', command, panel_num)`-  Opens a terminal window and executes `command`. `panel_num` specifies the location of the panel, where `0` is the first panel from top left.
 - `codio.open('preview', url, panel_num)` - Opens a preview window at `url`. `panel_num` specifies the location of the panel, where `0` is the first panel from top left.
-- `codio.goToNextSection()` - Moves to the next page in the Guide.
+- `codio.goToNextSection()` - Moves to the next page in the guide.
-- `codio.goToPreviousSection()` - Moves to the previous page in the Guide.
+- `codio.goToPreviousSection()` - Moves to the previous page in the guide.
-- `codio.switchUnit(unitId)` - Changes to a different Unit.
-The Unit ID is found by opening the Unit and getting the ID from the URL.
+- `codio.switchUnit(unitId)` - Changes to a different unit.
+The Unit ID is found by opening the unit and getting the ID from the URL.
 - `codio.goToSectionTitled('Section Title')` - Switches to the page whose title is "Section Title'.
 - `codio.assessments.check(assessmentId)` - Executes the assessment
 - `codio.assessments.reset(assessmentId)` - Resets any response and score that the user may have already provided for `assessmentId`.